 Message from the Program Director

 Established in 2007, our three year ACGME-accredited Cardiovascular Disease Fellowship is a program within the Department of Internal Medicine.
-It exists in conjunction with the fully-accredited Internal Medicine Residency Program and six other ACGME-accredited fellowships.
+It exists in conjunction with the fully-accredited Internal Medicine Residency Program, one of 9 residency and 17 fellowship programs including our interventional cardiology and advanced cardiovascular imaging fellowships.

 Our Cardiovascular Fellowship provides extensive clinical, academic and research experiences in state-of-the-art-settings with a diverse patient population.
 Fellows gain exposure to a wide variety of pathologies and rare cardiovascular conditions not seen in many major centers on a routine basis.

 Fellows receive hands-on training in both the catheterization laboratory and non-invasive cardiology.
 Diagnostic catheterizations and transesophageal echocardiography are performed with an attending.
-Senior fellows may also assist with percutaneous coronary intervention procedures.
+Fellows also assist with percutaneous coronary intervention and structural procedures.

 We also have a well-developed program in advanced cardiac imaging, including cardiac MRI, CT angiography and 3D Echo.

-Exposure to advanced cardiac support including ECHO, Impella, left ventricular assist device and a full range of electrophysiology procedures are part of the training program.
+Exposure to advanced cardiac support including ECMO, Impella, left ventricular assist device and a full range of electrophysiology procedures are part of the training program.

 Fellows attend daily didactic sessions directed by several faculty members.

-Participation in fully-mentored, high-quality research projects for presentation and publication is required.
-Fellows are also encouraged to attend the scientific sessions of the American Heart Association and/or the American College of Cardiology each year.
+Participation in fully-mentored, high-quality research or quality improvement projects for presentation and publication is required.
+Fellows are also strongly encouraged to attend the scientific sessions of the American Heart Association and/or the American College of Cardiology each year.

 Three highly qualified physicians are admitted each year through the Electronic Residency Application Service.